Skip to main content

 In Progress

-• more granular segmentation aligned with risk scenarios and control requirements
+• alignment with risk scenarios and control framework